 Types of regression testing

 Understanding the types of regression testing helps you choose the right approach for your project.
-Let’s explore the various regression tests below.
+Here’s a list of the different kinds of regression tests you may encounter.

 Unit regression testing